Introduction: What is a KNX IP Interface?

 The KNX IP Interface is a vital link in any modern smart building infrastructure.
 It transforms KNX from a closed, local bus system into a network-enabled, secure, and scalable platform.
 Whether for a home, hotel, or office, using an IP Interface ensures faster commissioning, easier maintenance, and better integration with visualization systems.

-If you’re planning a new installation or upgrading an existing KNX setup, consider adding an IP Interface for better flexibility and future readiness.
+If you’re planning a new installation or upgrading an existing setup, consider adding an IP Interface for better flexibility and future readiness.

 Key Takeaways